LAC-Tech/The-WAL-of-Time/README.md

 > The WAL weaves as the WAL wills

 WAL of Time is a distributed log (in the sense of data storage, not logging).
 It's designed for high physical availability.
 WAL of Time is a working name, and subject to change.
-It will henceforth be written as WOT.
+It is henceforth written as WOT.

 ## Overview and Motivation